kushtrimh/zana/CONTRIBUTING.md

 ###### Required

 - `ZANA_ENV`, environment that is used to specify the environment for the application.
-Used also by AWS Parameter Store queries as part of the key, to provide support for same parameters on multiple environments.
+Used also by AWS Parameter Store queries as part of the parameter key, to provide support for the same parameters on multiple environments.

 ###### Set automatically by the AWS Lambda Runtime